Helen Hunley

 Wilma Helen Hunley OC AOE (September 6, 1920 – October 22, 2010) was a Canadian politician and the 12th Lieutenant Governor of Alberta, the first woman to serve in that post.

 Early life

 She was born in Acme, Alberta, to James Edgar Hunley and Esta May Hunley.
-She first worked as an operator, served overseas in the Army Corps during World War II and eventually owned and operated an International Harvester franchise and an insurance business.
+She first worked as an operator, served overseas in the Canadian Women's Army Corps during World War II and eventually owned and operated an International Harvester franchise and an insurance business.

 Political career

 Hunley served as a town councilor from 1960 to 1966 and then mayor of Rocky Mountain House, Alberta, from 1966 to 1971.
 Hunley was elected to the province's legislative assembly as a Progressive Conservative.
 She was the province's cabinet minister serving as Minister Without Portfolio from 1971 to 1973, Solicitor-General from 1973 to 1975 and then Minister of Social Services and Community Health from 1975 until 1979 when she retired from politics.

 In June, 1980, Hunley was appointed chair of the Alberta Mental Health Advisory Council.
 She also served on the Alberta 75th Anniversary Commission.

 Hunley became president of the Progressive Conservative Party of Alberta in 1984 and, in 1985, was appointed by Governor General Jeanne Sauvé, on the advice of Prime Minister Brian Mulroney, to the position of lieutenant-governor.
 She served in the position until 1991.
 In 1992, she was made an Officer of the Order of Canada.